gregtomasch/EM7180_SENtral_Calibration/README.md

 * If one or more of the axes does not meet your accuracy expectations, simply repeat the calibration procedure for that axis and re-check the results...

 ### Magnetometer Calibration
-Sentral magnetometer calibration is actually quite simple but a few key points should be kept in mind:
+Sentral magnetometer calibration is quite simple but a few key points should be kept in mind:
 1. Accelerometer should be done first.
 It is best if the accelerometers have been calibrated and the board has been power-cycled (for the accelerometer calibration to take effect).
 Although accelerometer data may not be explicitly part the heading algorithm, they are used to assess the pitch and roll tilt conditions of the magnetometers.
 If the accelerometers have not been calibrated, the systematic errors can degrade the effective magnetometer tilt compensation potentially causing the practical heading accuracy to suffer
 2. Stray magnetic fields make a difference.
 Remember, the geomagnetic field strength is only about [25 - 65uT](https://en.wikipedia.org/wiki/Earth%27s_magnetic_field).
 Many modern electronic devices can generate stray fields that are significant with respect the earth's magnetic field.
 Being too close to running computers, video monitors, etc. can cause the SpacePoint algorithm to adapt in a way that degrades heading accuracy.
 Typically, one should be about 3-5 feet from any computers/monitors or other stray field generating devices to perform USFS magnetometer calibration
 3. Ferromagnetic materials in the immediate vicinity of the USFS make a difference.
 Having steel fasteners near the USFS will induce soft iron distortion into the magnetometer response characteristics.
 This is not the end of the world as the SpacePoint algorithm can correct for these effects.
 However, if possible, magnetometer calibration should be done with the USFS installed in the environment/vehicle where it will be operating.
 In cases where the USFS can't be freely rotated in 3-space while installed (i.e. the vehicle to which it is attached is too heavy to pick up and twirl around hy hand) care should be taken to limit *changes* in the ferromagnetic materials immediately surrounding the USFS after magnetometer calibration